 He3Labs uses squares in their branding efforts to go along with their square shaped logo.

 Want to learn how you can build a foundation for your brand identity?
-Download our free ebook, "Smart Marketing for Engineers: Build You Foundation", to learn how develop brand position and messaging that resonates with buyers and establishes your brand.
+Download our free ebook, "Smart Messaging for Engineers", to learn how develop brand position and messaging that resonates with buyers and establishes your brand.